 - A current resume or curriculum vita (CV)

 - Research statement (or proposal) A one-page description of the applicant’s ongoing research, written by the candidate at a level understandable to a generalist audience outside their field of specialty.
-The one-page research project description should clearly define the nature and scope of the project as a summary of accomplishments to date and the broader relevance of the project beyond the disciplinary impact.
+The one-page research project description should clearly summarize the nature and scope of accomplishments to date and the broader relevance of the project.

 - A thesis submitted in fulfillment of the requirements for the PhD degree OR a list of any manuscripts published from the previous two years